anik-sarker/bankManagementSystemDotNet/README.md

 	1.Can create their new account

 ---------------------------------------------------------------------
-Following Software Design pattern and frameworks were followed during the development of this project:
+Following Software Design patterns and frameworks were followed during the development of this project:
 -------
 Frameworks:
 1. ASP.NET MVC 5